hattipjs/hattip/packages/adapter-node/readme.md

 ## Using native `fetch`

 This adapter uses [`node-fetch`](https://github.com/node-fetch/node-fetch) as its `fetch` implementation.
-Node versions since 16.15 and 17.5 support the `--experimental-fetch` flag.
+Node versions since 16.15 and 17.5 have a native implementation behind the `--experimental-fetch` flag.
 You can opt in for the native implementation by importing your adapter from `@hattip/adapter-node/native-fetch`.
 Please note that Node's native `fetch` doesn't support setting more than one `Set-Cookie` headers at the moment.

+## `context.passThrough` behavior

+Calling `context.passThrough` will pass the request to the next handler when used as a middleware.
+Otherwise the placeholder response will be returned.

 ## `context.platform`

-This adapter makes Node's native `request` and `response` objects available in `context.platform`.
+This adapter makes Node's native `request` (`IncomingMessage`) and `response` (`ServerResponse`) objects available in `context.platform`.